-Step 5: Prune, Then Plant Avocado Seedling
+5. Prune, Then Plant Avocado Seedling

 When the avocado stem grows 6 or 7 inches tall, cut it back to 3 inches.
-This causes the plant to branch and become bushy.
+This causes the plant to branch and becomes bushy.
 As new leaves appear, the root will thicken.
 When the plant is 6 inches tall again, plant the seed in a 10-inch-wide pot with commercial potting soil.
-Bury the bottom half of the seed; the top half should stick out of soil.
+Bury the bottom half of the seed; the top half should stick out of the soil.

-Step 6: Grow and Pinch
+6. Grow and Pinch

 Place your potted avocado in a sunny window.
 When stems grow 12 inches tall, cut them back to 6 inches to promote branching.
 Follow this pruning pattern each time stems grow another 6 inches.
 Water frequently enough to keep the soil moist.
 Don’t allow your avocado to dry out so much that leaves wilt.
 In summer, move the plant outdoors for brighter light.
 Bring it indoors before autumn nights drop to 45 degrees Fahrenheit.

 Avocados aren't just for guacamole.
 Check out our recipes for delicious cocktails, salads, cheesecake and more.